-Daniel H. Blumenthal was appointed a Director in May 2006 in connection with the acquisition of Fluent Inc. Mr. Blumenthal is a Managing Director and a Founding Partner of Willis Stein & Partners, a leading private equity firm specializing in negotiating investments in profitable, well-managed and growing companies in the business services, consumer products and services, healthcare, manufacturing and media and telecommunications industries.
-He currently serves as a Director on the following boards: ParadigmHealth, National Veterinary Associates, Inc., Ziff Davis Media, Inc., Baker & Taylor, Inc., Aavid Thermal Technologies, Inc., Neoplan USA Corporation, USApubs, Inc., Strategic Materials Inc., and Roll Coater, Inc. Prior to the formation of Willis Stein & Partners, he was Vice President of Continental Illinois Venture Corporation from 1993 to 1995 and a corporate tax attorney with Latham & Watkins from 1988 to 1993.
+Daniel H. Blumenthal has served as director since May 2006.
+Mr. Blumenthal is a Managing Director and a Founding Partner of Willis Stein & Partners, a leading private equity firm specializing in negotiating investments in profitable, well-managed and growing companies in the business services, consumer products and services, healthcare, manufacturing and media and telecommunications industries.
+He currently serves as a Director on the following boards: PardigmHealth, National Veterinary Associates, Inc., Ziff Davis Media, Inc., Baker & Taylor, Inc., Neoplan USA Corporation and USApubs, Inc. Prior to the formation of Willis Stein & Partners, he was Vice President of Continental Illinois Venture Corporation from 1993 to 1995 and a corporate tax attorney with Latham & Watkins from 1988 to 1993.